- Ask Us

 - Skip the gym and save the money.
 Instead of signing up for a gym and getting locked into an expensive monthly contract, look for fun ways to workout outside the gym.
 Runner’s World suggests 27 free or cheap fitness apps that can help you track and improve your running.
-If it’s too cold outside or running isn’t your thing, there are plenty of indoor exercises that require little or no equipment.
-Low on time?
-Try the scientifically-backed, seven-minute workout from the New York Times, which you can access via a web browser or smartphone app.

 - Find inexpensive classes.
 If you enjoy working out alongside others in a class but want to avoid the costly fees, you have several options.
 Jump between classes with discount vouchers from daily deal sites like Groupon or Living Social.
 Ask the studio if they’ll trade you access to classes in exchange for working a few hours behind the counter or cleaning the facilities each month.
 You may be able to barter other services for studio time.
 Alternatively, look for free community center classes or other venues that offer sliding scale fees that vary depending on your income.